BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/002BouncingOffTheWalls.md

   category: scratch
   title: Bouncing Off The Walls
 ---
-Switch to an animal other than the cat.
+Switch the sprite to any animal other than the cat.

-Write code so that your character (the sprite):
+Write code so that when the green flag is clicked, your sprite:

 1. Is always moving forward
 2. Bounces off the walls